Eric Feigl-Ding

 In January 2020, Feigl-Ding sounded an early alarm about COVID-19 and called for preparedness.
-His call went viral on Twitter and was amplified by media outlets.
-During the COVID-19 pandemic, Feigl-Ding's Twitter posts on the matter have been popular.
-His tweets on the pandemic have been criticized by other scientists as alarmist, misleading, or inaccurate.
+His call for pandemic alarm went viral on Twitter and was amplified by media outlets.
+During the COVID-19 pandemic, Feigl-Ding's Twitter posts on the matter were popular.
+His tweets on the pandemic have been criticized by other scientists as alarmist, misleading, and inaccurate.